hjhsalo/widehackathon/README.md

 A plugin to scrape texts from websites is also provided.
 User can also do a recursive search based on obtained article abstracts .

-Check provided presentation.pdf for further information.
+Check provided wide_presentation.pdf for further information.

 ## Dependencies